puckbee/CVR/README.md

 # Compare CVR with other formats/solutions
 MKL,CSR-I and ESB are dependent on MKL. <br>
-Please make sure that MKL is already installed and the environment variable $MKL_ROOT is already set.
+Please make sure that MKL is already installed and the environment variable $MKL_ROOT is already set. <br>

+We tried various threads numbers and parameters for each format/solution and choose the one that achieves the best performance.<br>

 		Step 1: cd ./solutions_for_comparison